 In addition, three projects would be upgraded later in the plan: a bus rapid transit project between North Hollywood and Pasadena could be light rail, a high-capacity transit project on Vermont Avenue between Hollywood and the Green Line in South L.A. could be a subway and a proposed bus rapid transit project on Lincoln Boulevard could be light rail.
-Page 2-2-2 Revised Expenditure Plan

 The sustained funding recommendation also will increase funding for local return to the 88 cities in L.A.
-County from 16 percent to 17 percent starting in 2018 and increasing to 20 percent starting in 2040.
+County from 16 percent to 17 percent starting in 2018 and increasing to 20 percent in 2040.
 It also will increase Metrolink funding by one percent starting in 2040 after meeting service improvements.